& Uriah

 Meanwhile, Bathsheba mourned the death of her husband, gave birth to her son, and mourned the death of her son.

-Women who believe God is misogynistic may begin to listen to God's Word if they hear that David was responsible for this soap opera.
+And women who believe God is misogynistic may begin to listen to God's Word if they hear that David was responsible for this soap opera.

 Sermon Notes